-If you have a complaint, contact your company first.
-Many complaints can be resolved by calling the company and talking to them about your issue.
+Call your insurance company first.
+Many complaints can be resolved by talking to the company about your issue.

-Most insurance companies in Texas have toll-free telephone numbers for customer assistance.
-The toll-free number should be listed on your policy.
-You can also get the number by calling our Consumer Help Line or using the Check Companies feature on our website
+Most insurance companies have a toll-free customer help line..
+The number is printed on your policy.
+You can call our Consumer Help Line to get the company’s number and address.
+You can also use the Company Lookup feature on our website.

-- Follow up in writing.
-Describe your complaint and how you expect the company to resolve it.
+- follow up in writing.
+Describe your complaint and how you want the company to resolve it.